 The WTO offers trade-related technical assistance and training to developing countries to enable them to more effectively make use of the multilateral trade system.
 The WTO works in cooperation with other international organizations especially in issues related to trade and development and the environment.

 Finland works in the WTO as a Member State of the European Union.
-In the WTO meetings, the EC Commission, which has jurisdiction and the right of initiative in trade policy matters, speaks on behalf of the 27 Member States of the EU.
+In the WTO meetings, the European Commission, which has jurisdiction and the right of initiative in trade policy matters, speaks on behalf of the 28 Member States of the EU.
 In the WTO, the EU is one of the organization's active and most influential members.

 Trade and development issues have a strong presence in Geneva.
-Developing countries' economic development and integration into the world trade is supported by means available in the framework of Aid for Trade (AfT) and implemented via several organisations and programmes active in Geneva.
+Developing countries' economic development and integration into the world trade is supported by means available in the framework of Aid for Trade and implemented via several organisations and programmes active in Geneva.
 The Permanent Mission is engaged in close cooperation with the key actors, such as WTO, UNCTAD (United Nations Conference on Trade and Development), ITC (International Trade Centre), and EIF (Enhanced Integrated Framework).
 Finland contributes to the financing of technical support to developing countries through these organisations and directs support especially to the LDCs and Africa.
-In addition, Finland support ICTSD (International Centre for Trade and Sustainable Development), a non-profit and non-governmental organisation, whose mission is to contribute to a better understanding of development and environment concerns in the context of international trade.

 UNECE sets conventions, standards and norms and works out various analyses and statistics on topics in its area of expertise.
 It offers advice and technical support notably to countries in transition and provides a platform of discussion for its member countries.
 UNECE specialises in the following sectors: economic cooperation and integration, energy, environment, human settlements, population, statistics, timber, trade, and transport.